webmeshproj/webmesh-vdi/README.md

 ### TODO

   - "App Profiles" - I have a POC implementation on `main` but it is still pretty buggy
-  - Harden images more
+  - DOSBox/Game profiles could be cool...
-  - UI needs serious makeover
+  - UI could use a serious makeover from someone who actually knows what they are doing

 ## Requirements